simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

     - `consent` and `preprodwarning` are two authprocs that redirect for user interaction and are now supported
   - Uses SSP's ProcessingChain class for closer alignment with SAML IdP configuration.
     - Allows additional configuration of authprocs in the main `config.php` under key `authproc.oidc`
+- Authorization endpoint now also supports sending parameters using HTTP POST method, in addition to GET.

 ## New configuration options